qwerty12/X250-Hackintosh/README.md

 #### Making the Wi-Fi toggle key work

-This isn't the best solution out there - this will not work at the login screen or in secure password entry prompts - but I simply do not have the time nor the knowledge to implement something compatible with the existing Lenovo hotkey system to detect Fn keypresses.
+This isn't the best solution out there - this will not work at the login screen or in secure password entry prompts - but I simply do not have the time nor knowledge to implement something compatible with the existing Lenovo hotkey system to detect Fn keypresses.

 With the SSDT here, pressing the Wi-Fi key will send F17 to the system.